akosela/fortune-mod-epictetus/README.md

 fortune-mod-epictetus
 =====================

-This is a compilation of quotes from ancient philosopher Epictetus for fortune(6).
+This is a compilation of quotes from the ancient philosopher Epictetus for fortune(6).
 They come from "A Selection from the Discourses of Epictetus with the Encheiridion" translated by George Long.

 Install